Aruvaro-Chulvi/OFFLINED/README.md

 - **Simple setup**: copy-paste scripts for Windows (PowerShell) and macOS/Linux (Bash).
 - **Cross-platform**: Windows, macOS, and Linux; CPU-only with configurable threads.

-> This repository **does not ship any model or ZIM files**.
+> This repository **does not ship any model or ZIM files or pmtiles files**.
 You’ll download them yourself (links and instructions provided below).

 ---